zhijiantai/SEALer-G/README.md

 This looks trivial.

 But many LLMs fail in surprisingly inconsistent ways:
-- they ignore hidden constraints
-- they skip physical relations
 - they optimize the wrong goal
+- they ignore physical constraints
+- they skip required world-state transitions
 - they jump directly to conclusions

 ---